furmidgeuk/github-testing/MIGRATION_PROCESS.md

 git push origin feature-branch
 ```
 ## Automate Incremental Sync with GitHub Actions
-We could set up a GitHub Action in `NN-Databricks` to pull changes from `NovoNordisk-DataCore` automatically:
+We could set up a GitHub Action in `NN-Datacore` to pull changes from `NovoNordisk-DataCore` automatically:

 ```
 name: Sync from NovoNordisk-DataCore